Nahima-ayni/DecoHub/README.md

 6. **Add to Cart**: Add desired items to your cart for purchase.
 7. **Checkout**: Proceed to checkout to complete your purchase, either as a guest or by logging into your account.

-## Additional Information

-- **Account Management**: Create an account to track your orders, save favorite items, and receive personalized recommendations.
-- **Secure Payment**: Our website ensures secure payment processing for a safe shopping experience.
-- **Shipping and Returns**: Detailed information on shipping options and return policies available in the footer of the website.

 ## Conclusion